MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/tutorial-add-multi-step-form.md

     - In the **Choose a table** field select **Application** (or whatever you named your table).
     - In the **Select a form** field select **Application Step 1** .

 1. Choose the **More options** side tab and note that the **Data from this form:** option is automatically set to **Create a new record**.
-In our example for the first step we will be creating a new Dataverse record.
-Note that in subsequent steps we will be modifying a record and this option will be different.
+In our example for the first step we will be creating a new record in the Dataverse table.
+Note that in subsequent steps we will be modifying the record created in the first step and this option will be different.

 1. Select **OK**.